 Optical MISO IM/DD channels: Optimality of spatial repetition codes among DC-offset STBCs

-Yerzhan Sapenov, Anas Chaaban, Zouheir Rezki, Mohamed-Slim Alouini
+Yerzhan Sapenov, Anas Chaaban, Zouheir Rezki, Mohamed Slim Alouini

 Research output: Chapter in Book/Report/Conference proceedingConference contributionpeer-review